Tricia Zarro, Chair, Board of Directors

 In 1999, Caroline placed a guide dog named Salty, who navigated his way out of Tower One on September 11, 2001, saving his handler’s life.
 Caroline has presented at professional conferences and industry events throughout the country.
 She has also been invited to lecture about the impact of autism service dogs at Yale University, Cornell University, University of Pennsylvania, and Rochester Institute of Technology.
 She has a BA in English from Clark University.
 Caroline lives in Hopewell Junction with her husband, Jody, their four children, two horses, three dogs and four cats.

-Michelle Brier, Vice President of Marketing & Development
+Michelle Brier, Co-Founder, Vice President of Marketing & Development

-Michelle is the Director of Field Marketing and Fundraising Resources at the American Red Cross, with responsibility for driving marketing and fundraising best practices and innovation.
-Prior to her current role, she was Director of Strategic Development for Greenburgh Nature Center, where she was a member of the leadership team and developed and executed plans for all aspects of the Center’s fundraising efforts.
+Michelle is an accomplished marketing and development executive.
+She currently serves as the Director of Field Marketing and Fundraising Resources at the American Red Cross, with responsibility for driving marketing and fundraising best practices and innovation.
+Previously, she was Director of Strategic Development for Greenburgh Nature Center, where she was a member of the leadership team and developed and executed plans for all aspects of the Center’s fundraising efforts.
 In the past, Michelle served as the Director of Marketing and Communications for Guiding Eyes for the Blind, where she developed a deep passion for service dogs and their ability to profoundly transform people’s lives.

 Michelle is on the Board of Directors for the Katonah Bedford Hills Ambulance Corps, where she also regularly volunteers as an Emergency Medical Technician.
 Michelle has a BS in Business Economics from the State University of New York at Oneonta.
 She lives in Bedford, NY.